Dollar gains before Yellen's testimony, euro falls

 While traders have been expecting the Fed would eventually end the near-zero interest rate policy it adopted in December 2008, weak domestic inflation and a sluggish global economy have complicated such a move, analysts said.

 Worries about Greece and what Yellen might say before the Senate Banking Committee at 10 a.m.
-(1500 GMT) on Tuesday helped lift the yen against the euro and dollar.
+EST on Tuesday helped lift the yen against the euro and dollar EURJPY=EBS JPY=EBS.

 Among other major currencies, the Swiss franc lost nearly 1 percent against the dollar to near five-week lows as some of the safety flows waned on the conditional loan extension to Greece.